Associate, Financial Officer Practice

-- Distilling information from a variety of sources, developing an informed perspective and sharing that with others.
+- Distilling information from a variety of sources, develop an informed perspective and share that with others.

 - Conveying information in a compelling way, beyond “just the facts” that resonates with the needs and audience.

-- Sharing information with those who would benefit, including updating QuestNT.
+Sharing information with those who would benefit, including updating Quest.

-Relationship Building: Deepens knowledge of the candidate pool and access to senior executives while proactively increasing internal visibility, awareness of expertise, and the ability to contribute on best teams as measured by Practice Leader and Research Director feedback in a matrix environment beyond immediate assignment responsibilities.
-The successful person will do this by:
+Relationship Building: Deepens knowledge of the candidate pool and access to senior executives while proactively increasing internal visibility, awareness of expertise, and the ability to contribute on best teams as measured by Practice Leader and Director of Associates feedback in a matrix environment beyond immediate assignment responsibilities.
+The successful candidate will do this by: